 Buying an ad intelligence platform solution is a smart decision for brands looking to take their digital advertising strategy to the next level.
 Ad intelligence solutions improve transparency, inform advertising strategy, and provide actionable insights into spend and performance.

 That said, failing to choose the right platform can result in a big investment wasted.

-Whether you’re searching for a program to benchmark your campaigns, or spy on your competitors, avoid these mistakes when choosing an ad solution.
+Whether you’re searching for a program to benchmark your campaigns, or researching your competitors, avoid these mistakes when choosing an ad solution.

 1. Assuming Integration Is Possible

 A major mistake brands make when buying an advertising intelligence solution is assuming the platform will automatically integrate with their existing technology.
 Consider your current communication, analytics, and database programs.
 How will the ad intelligence solutions interact with each system?
 Are you able to work with data between the old and new systems?